osu-tekbots/container-dev-env/README.md

 1. Run `sh dev-setup.sh` from the command line on Linux or `dev-setup.bat` from the command prompt on Windows for details about the  setup scripts

+> Note: On new Macs, you may need to deactivate AirPlay receiver to use ports 5000 and 7000 (default for this tool), or redefine those ports in `dev-vars.local.sh`.

 ## Environment Setup

 The scripts in this repository create three Docker containers: